It’s easy to look back over the last several years, and think if only I’d done this or that, we would have been a lot better off a lot sooner.

 You can work really hard.
 I thought I knew how to work, but then we went broke, and had kids.
 Between having a toddler, being pregnant (and then mom to a newborn), growing as much food as we could, trying to help my family out when we lost our mom, and trying to build a business, I finally learned work ethic for real.
 My former, pre-pregnant self is a little ashamed of how hard my pregnant self could work (let’s not even get started on my teenaged self!).

 You don’t have to spend money.
 This is really important, because if you have a spending problem, making more money won’t fix it – it will only grow with every paycheck.
 I’ve always believed that it was my duty to wisely steward the gifts God has given me, but now I realize that my stewardship always has room for improvement.

 Good food doesn’t actually cost a lot.
-Spending $20 a week on groceries was a luxury, and we learned to eat, and eat well, on forty dollars a week (or less) for the whole family.
+Spending $20 a week on groceries was a luxury, and we learned to eat, and eat well, (or less) for the whole family.
 My cooking skills were forced to improve as we got creative with less expensive food (and FYI, tempeh tacos are actually really good!), and find free food where we could.

 (What toddlers do to a bowl of apples 😛 )

 You can make more things from scratch than you think you can.
 You’ll be really surprised how many things you can make from scratch to save money.
 From the afore mentioned tempeh, to homemade body products.
 Not only are they cheaper, but they’re much more healthy!